Balochistan To Plant 4.2 Million Saplings This Year - UrduPoint

 Balochistan To Plant 4.2 Million Saplings This Year

-According to a provincial forest department official, around 0.2 million trees would be planted across the province in the spring plantation drive which was started from Friday (Today).
+According to a provincial forest department official, around 0.2 million trees were planted across the province under the 'Plant For Pakistan' in the spring plantation drive which was started from Friday.

 "The government will achieve the target of planting 4.2 million trees this year to make the environment clean and green in the province," he said adding trees played major role in improving urban landscape and helping to protect the environment.